 It can be expensive to borrow small amounts of money and borrowing may not solve your money problems.

 Go to www.moneysmart.gov.au - MoneySmart shows you how small amount loans work and suggests other options that may help you.

 * This statement is an Australian Government requirement under the National Consumer Credit Protection Act 2009.

 Please read our Cash Stop Credit Assistance Credit Guide and Cash Stop Credit Provider Credit Guide available on the Cash Stop Website.

 Terms and Conditions apply to all Cash Stop products and services.
 Please enquire in store, via phone to 1300 762 261, via email or refer to our General Terms and Conditions information page.

 Cash Stop believes in and practices responsible lending.
-Cash Stop is an Australian Credit Licence holder, Lic No. 389433 and a client of the Australian Financial Complaints Authority (AFCA), Client No. 45392.
+Cash Stop is an Australian Credit Licence holder, Lic No. 389433 and a member of the Australian Financial Complaints Authority (AFCA), Member No. 45392.

 © 2019 Cash Stop Financial Services.